Teaching kids about money

 - Doing a budget helps you work out how you should spend

-How to raise money smart
+money smart kids

 When children get to an age where they are earning pocket money